biblesoapopera/client/docs/slides.json.md

 Displays a multiple choice question.

 The slide will be considered complete (and enable the `next` button) when one of the conditions in the `complete` object is true.
-Valid conditions are `correct|incorrect|partiallyCorrect`.
+Valid conditions are `correct|incorrect|always`.
+If not defined, `correct` is the default.

 The `feedback` object holds conditional feedback.
 Valid conditions are `correct|incorrect|partiallyCorrect|complete|incomplete`.